cklogasia/barkus/README.md

 # Barkus - PDF Barcode Splitter

-A Python utility that analyzes PDF documents to detect delivery number and customer name barcodes on each page, and splits the PDF into separate files based on these barcode values.
+A modular Python utility that analyzes PDF documents to detect delivery number and customer name barcodes on each page, and splits the PDF into separate files based on these barcode values.

 ## Features

+- **Modular Architecture**: Clean separation of concerns with dedicated modules
 - Detects both delivery number and customer name barcodes on each page of a PDF document
 - Groups pages with identical delivery number and customer name combinations
 - Splits the PDF into separate files based on these barcode combinations